-The National Treasury Circular 58 states that in recent months the domestic economy has lost momentum as a result of the disruption to world economy activity.
-It further states that municipal revenues and cash flows are expected to remain under pressure in 2012/13 and so municipalities must adopt a conservative approach when projecting their expected revenues and cash receipts.
+The National Treasury Circular 70 states that municipal revenues and cash flows are expected to remain under pressure in 2014/15 and so municipalities must adopt a conservative approach when projecting their expected revenues and cash receipts.
+Municipalities will have to carefully consider affordability of tariff increases especially as it relates to domestic consumers while considering the level of services versus the associated cost.